Newms34/mazeGame/README.md

  - You can help by forking the repo and writing more monsters, weapons, armor, loot, skills, etc., and making a pull request.
  - If I like your additions, I'll include em!
  - Take a look at the [models folder](https://github.com/Newms34/mazeGame/tree/master/models) or the [seeds folder](https://github.com/Newms34/mazeGame/tree/master/seeds) to get an example of what the format is!
 Be aware that as I'm currently developing the profession/skill purchasing system, some information might change without notice.
  - I'm also pretty bad at the whole art thing.
 Right now, I'm using other people's glorious art as 'placeholders'.
 However, if you feel like contributing something, feel free.

+   - On the other hand, if some of this art's yours, and you'd rather I *not* use it, lemme know, and I'll take it down.

 ##License:
  Eh, do whatever you want.
 Seriously.
 I give you permsission.